SpdrTstr93/Math101/Chapter1/Fairness_Criteria_and_Arrow's_Impossibility_Theorem.md

 >| 2nd | D | A | A | A | A | A | D |
 >| 3rd | B | D | D | D | B | E | B |
 >| 4th | E | E | E | E | E | B | A |

+>[!caution]
->>[!warning] This is a violation!
+>This is a violation!

-Each of the examples provided above are just one way that each method violates Arrow's fairness criteria.
+Each of the examples provided above is just one way that each method violates Arrow's fairness criteria.
 Below is a full summary table of each of the voting systems covered and what they violate.

 | Criterion | Plurality | Borda Count | Plurality-with-<br>elimination | Pairwise<br>comparisons |
 | ---- | ---- | ---- | ---- | ---- |